model-checking/kani/rfc/src/rfcs/0010-quantifiers.md

 ## Future possibilities

 <!-- For Developers -->
-- CBMC has an SMT backend which allow the use of quantifiers with arbitrary Boolean expressions.
+- CBMC has an SMT backend which allows the use of quantifiers with arbitrary Boolean expressions.
 Kani must include an option for users to experiment with this backend.

 ---